Step By Step Guide To Sheet Metal Bending

 Flange length

 You will also need to know what flange length you’ll need and if that length will work in your chosen material.
 (The flange is the edge of the part that’s bent from the stationary base.)
-For sheet metal bending with SendCutSend, the flange length must be at least 0.500″ or 4x the material thickness, whichever is greater (some materials and bend angles will require longer flange minimums).
-The maximum flange length we offer is 24”.
+For sheet metal bending with SendCutSend, the minimum flange length varies by material and thickness.

 Flange and base of a metal bend